alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-CSI Proxy enabled running CSI in Windows nodes using a client/server model, the server is the CSI Proxy binary running as a Windows service in the node, the client is the CSI Driver which communicates with CSI Proxy on every CSI call done on the node plugin.
-While this model has worked fine it has a few drawbacks:
+CSI Proxy enabled running CSI in Windows nodes using a client/server model.
+The server is the CSI Proxy binary running as a Windows service in the node, and the client is the CSI Driver, which communicates with CSI Proxy on every CSI call done on the node plugin.
+While this model has worked fine, it has a few drawbacks:

-- Different deployment model than Linux - Linux privileged containers are used to perform the privileged storage operations (format/mount), Windows containers aren't privileged so as a workaround the CSI Driver is run as non-privileged and privileged operations are relayed to CSI Proxy.
-In terms of manifests the Windows component needs to have an additional section to do a hostpath mount of the named pipes exposed by CSI Proxy.
+- Different deployment model than Linux - Linux privileged containers are used to perform the privileged storage operations (format/mount).
+However, Windows containers aren't privileged.
+To work around the problem, the CSI Driver is run as non-privileged containers, and privileged operations are relayed to CSI Proxy.
+In deployment manifests, the Windows component needs to have an additional section to mount the named pipes exposed by CSI Proxy as a hostpath.
-- Additional component in the host to maintain - The cluster administrator needs to install and run CSI Proxy during the node bootstrap, the cluster administrator also needs to think about the upgrade scenario in addition to upgrading the CSI Driver.
+- Additional component in the host to maintain - The cluster administrator needs to install and run CSI Proxy during the node bootstrap.
+The cluster administrator also needs to think about the upgrade workflow in addition to upgrading the CSI Driver.
-- Difficult releases of bugfixes & features - After a bugfix we create a new version of the CSI Proxy which needs to be redeployed in the cluster, after a feature is merged in addition to redeploying a new version of CSI Proxy the client needs to be updated with a new version of the CSI Proxy client and connect to the new version of the named pipes, this workflow is not as simple as the Linux counterpart which only needs to update Go dependencies.
+- Difficult releases of bugfixes & features - After a bugfix, we create a new version of the CSI Proxy to be redeployed in the cluster.
+After a feature is merged, in addition to redeploying a new version of CSI Proxy, the client needs to be updated with a new version of the CSI Proxy client and connect to the new version of the named pipes, this workflow is not as simple as the Linux counterpart which only needs to update Go dependencies.
 - Multiple API versions to maintain - As part of the original design of CSI Proxy it was decided to have different